msiebuhr/node-statsd-client/README.md

 The `backoffSettings.retries` field defaults to `10` retries The `backoffSettings.factor` field defaults to `2`.

+### `options.isDisabled`

+`isDisabled` is an optional predicate function.
+You can pass in
+    a predicate function that allows you to disabled the statsd client at run time.

+When this predicate function returns `true` the `EphemeralSocket`
+    will stop writing to the statsd UDP server.

 ### Counting stuff

 Counters are supported, both as raw `.counter(metric, delta)` and with the